filamentphp/filament/packages/forms/docs/04-layout/05-wizard.md

         // ...
     ]),
 ```

+## Rendering a submit button on the last step

 You may use the `submitAction()` method to render submit button HTML or a view at the end of the wizard, on the last step.
 This provides a clearer UX than displaying a submit button below the wizard at all times: